knowledgeira/mj_devops/README.txt

 I have created a simple shady script (simple bash commands meant for novice user) which installs 8 packages on UBUNTU 20 instance.
 Ansible MAVEN,TOMCAT,JENKIN"S,DOcker as of Jan2021.
 This also make's sure/installs git,JDK 11,dockercompose .
 THE $PATH is set and everything is cross-compatible(like maven with jenkins w.r.t java etc) and would be finally  up and running after you run it.

-You can freely read the script and check what it does to understand better what happening under the hood.
+You can freely modify/read the script and check what it does to understand better what exactly is happening under the hood.

-I encourage you to run the commands given in the script manually and understand it by taking online help since i myself has used the same.Once you have good understanding of how software get's installed, you can auto run it later.
+I encourage you to run the commands given in the script manually and understand it by taking online help.Once you have good understanding of how software get's installed, you can auto run it later.

 If you are in hurry for practicing devop's project, it will save your time else it's just a very simple script.